thomasmoors/DockerArtisan/README.md

 Execute [artisan](https://laravel.com/docs/master/artisan) commands inside your docker container through a GUI Windows only

+Now you no longer have to type those commands exacly the right way.
+This package was born because it is easy to make typo's and Windows does not have autocomplete for whatever you want to execute in the container.

 # Instructions
 1. edit App.config to set the path key to math the Laravel path in your machine.
 ```